SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 - `controller` - The resolved controller class instance the handler is attached to.
 - `handler` - The resolved handler function that will handle the operation.
 - `handlerArgs` - An array of argument definitions describing the purpose of each argument of the handler.
+Note that if an argument of the handler has no definition, the value at that index will be undefined.

 ## OperationMiddlewareFactoryContext